 I may not have mentioned the tractor in my previous post as I arrived late and walked from the car park down to River Cottage.
 As the name implies, the cottage is at the bottom of a rather steep hill.
 A tractor and trailer is there to ferry arriving guests down to the farm and take them back up again.
 It’s a good way of getting to know one’s fellow companions as the ride is rather a wild one; the humps and bumps threw us virtually into each other’s laps.
 It was a really good ‘ice breaker’ and got everyone laughing, exclaiming and chatting.

-On arrival at the farm we were ushered into a large yurt, complete with hay bales and log burning fire and given our order of the day.
+As soon as we arrived at the farm, we were ushered into a large yurt, complete with hay bales and a log burning fire.
+Here we learnt the order of the day.
 This was quickly followed by refreshments in a sunny corner, including some welcome frittata canapés and chocolate pastries.
 Coffee and tea making facilities along with pitchers of cool water and elderflower cordial were readily available all day long.

 - Take inspiration from the photographers you like and try and figure out what it is you like about their style.

 - Keep the story internally coherent. i.e., don’t show a spoon, however nice it is, in a picture about bread and butter – unless honey is on offer of course.